 Governance: Mongolia is well down the world ranking with a 17.3% representation of women in the Parliament (where 30% is considered a minimum critical mass required for women as a group to exert a meaningful influence in legislative assemblies).
 Women hold only 18.8% of ministerial positions.
 During the past 50 years, no woman has risen to the position of head of state.
 Therefore, much focus on improving gender equality in key socio-economic and political areas is required alongside the challenges of combating disaster and climate impacts.
-According to the 2021 Global Gender Gap Index of the World Economic Forum, the political empowerment of women was assessed as particularly low in Mongolia, which was placed 116th out of the 156 countries listed.
-Women also remain underrepresented in civil service leadership roles.
+According to the 2021 Global Gender Gap Index of the World Economic Forum, the political empowerment of women also remain underrepresented in civil service leadership roles.
 Mongolian women, therefore, do not yet have a strong voice in the political and policy-making processes.
 The COVID-19 pandemic has adversely affected people.
 Out of 26 State Emergency Commission members, only three were women (11.5%).